hanwenzhang123/fullstack-note/02-note/README.md

 - the action is going through to the reducer which analyzes the action

 #### Reducer
+- an event (action) listener, it is a function that is connected to the store.
+- whenever you dispatch an action to the store, All the reducers “listen” to see if this action type is what they are looking for.
 - Expecting all types of action as defined.
 - reply on the input and the local state at the moment
 - => analyze behavior and modify current local state